LockBit: Techniques and tactics

 LockBit operators frequently gain initial access by exploiting vulnerable Remote Desktop Protocol (RDP) servers or compromised credentials purchased from affiliates.
 Initial access vectors also include phishing emails with malicious attachments or links, brute-forcing weak RDP or VPN passwords, and exploiting vulnerabilities such as CVE-2018-13379 in Fortinet VPNs.

 Once installed, LockBit ransomware is often executed in Microsoft Windows via command-line arguments, scheduled tasks, or PowerShell scripts such as PowerShell Empire.
 LockBit uses tools such as Mimikatz, GMER, Process Hacker, and registry edits to gather credentials, disable security products, and evade defenses.
 It enumerates network connections to identify high-value targets such as domain controllers using scanners such as Advanced Port Scanner.

 For lateral movement, LockBit spreads through SMB file-sharing connections inside networks, using credentials gathered earlier.
 Other lateral movement techniques include distributing itself via compromised Group Policy objects, or using tools such as PsExec or Cobalt Strike.

 LockBit's ransomware payload encrypts files and network shares using AES and RSA encryption.
 It encrypts only the first few kilobytes of each file for faster processing, and adds a ".lockbit" extension.
 LockBit then replaces the desktop wallpaper with a ransom note; it can also print ransom notes to attached printers.
 The goal is to extort payment of a ransom to reverse system disruption and restore file access.

 History

 LockBit malware was previously known as ".abcd", after the file extension that was added to encrypted files as they were made inaccessible.

 LockBit was first observed in September 2019.

-Version history

-LockBit’s history shows constant adaptation.
-Starting as ABCD in 2019, it soon rebranded as LockBit and became a leading Ransomware-as-a-Service (RaaS) platform.
-Each version added new features: